 Sharing Information with a Group

-Some people are anxious about sharing in a group setting but you are in control of what, how much and when you share information.
+Some people are anxious about sharing in a group setting.
 This anxiety has the potential to stop you from talking, which in turn can prevent you from experiencing the benefits of group counseling.
+Know that you are in control of what, how much and when you share information.

 Within a few sessions most group members typically find that they are able to talk in the group and receive support from other members as they begin to share.
-As trust develops we become more comfortable with taking risks, are better able to accept warmth and can present our needs to others.
+As trust develops we become more comfortable with taking risks, are better able to accept warmth, challenging feedback, and can present our needs to others more effectively.